School Science Lessons

 Research and public attention have largely focussed on contaminated fish, the main route of human exposure.

-In water, mercury converts quickly to methyl mercury, its most toxic and form, so for many years wildlife biologists
+In water, mercury converts quickly to methyl mercury, its most toxic form, so for many years wildlife biologists trained their sights on aquatic, fish-eating birds and mammals.

-Lately, though, Hopkins and others have uncovered mercury in reptiles, amphibians, insects, spiders, terrestrial songbirds, and a wider variety of mammals than expected.
+Others have uncovered mercury in reptiles, amphibians, insects, spiders, terrestrial songbirds, and a wider variety of mammals than expected.

 Scientists have found mercury-laden food chains in mountainous forests, and shown that methyl mercury forms in the woods, as well as in water.